Transfers to third countries

 - Is necessary for the purposes of compelling legitimate interests pursued by the controller which are not overridden by the rights and freedoms of the data subjects; and

 The controller must document the assessment undertaken as well as the safeguards implemented in the records of processing activities as part of the accountability obligations and provide details about the transfer and the compelling legitimate interests to the data subject and the supervisory authority.

 Transfers or disclosures ordered by a third country

-Any judgment of a court, tribunal or administrative authority of a third country ordering a disclosure or transfer of personal data to that third country may only be recognised or enforceable if there is an international agreement (for example a legal assistance treaty) in place between the third country and the Union or Member State.
+Any judgment of a court, tribunal or administrative authority of a third country ordering a disclosure or transfer of personal data to that third country may only be recognised or enforceable if there is an international agreement (for example a legal assistance treaty) in place between the third country and the European Union (including the Isle of Man) or Member State.